 The Application Process

 The school admits students once annually, to begin the program in the fall semester.
-Visit the UNC Graduate School website to apply online.
+Visit the UNC Graduate School website to apply online, selecting "Graduate" as your application type and "Media and Communication" as your major.

 🕐 Early August